Parallel import: China

 In 2016, the Ministry of Commerce and seven other departments of China issued the Several Opinions on Promoting the Pilot Program of Parallel Automobile Imports; in 2019, the Ministry of Commerce and six other departments subsequently issued the Opinions on Further Promoting the Development of Parallel Automobile Imports.

 Parallel-imported foodstuffs, etc.

 Markets for parallel imports and locally made products sometimes exist alongside each other even though the parallel imports are markedly more expensive.
 This may be for various reasons, but is mostly observed in foodstuffs and toiletry.

 Due to the nature of hotels, travellers often have little information on where to shop except in the immediate vicinity.
 Grocery shops opened to serve brand-name hotels often feature parallel-imported foodstuffs and toiletry to cater to travellers so that they can easily recognise the product they have been using at home.

-Foodstuffs and toiletry made from different plants may vary in quality because different plants may use materials or reagents (such as water used for washing, food additives) from different sources, although they are usually subject to the same standards by internal QC or public health authorities.
-A person may be allergic to the foodstuff or toiletry made by some plants but not others.
+Foodstuffs and toiletry made from different plants may vary in quality because different plants may use materials or reagents (such as water used for washing, food additives) from different sources.

-To sum up, the major reasons for such a market are: